-Thank you for visiting!
+Thank you for visiting our site!
 Please be sure to check out all of our articles, and let us know what else you’d like to see.
-Presented by the Center for Endometriosis Care, this site is intended to serve, in combination with our main site here, as an aid to patients, professionals, media, researchers, advocates, legislators/policy-makers and lay visitors who are seeking authoritative endometriosis education and care, along with awareness endeavors, research details and community resources.
-By serving this collaborative mission, we believe that together we will unlock the mysteries of this painful and confusing illness affecting so many women and girls worldwide.
+This site is intended to serve as an aid to patients, professionals, media, researchers, advocates, legislators/policy-makers, lay visitors and all those seeking authoritative endometriosis education and care, along with awareness endeavors, research details and community resources.
+By serving our collaborative mission, we believe together we can unlock the mysteries of this painful and confusing illness which affects so many women and girls worldwide.
 Herein you can find ongoing information related to research, advocacy, surgical fellowships and training, industry partnerships, information and advice, and much more to benefit all those who treat, write about, study – and most importantly, live with endometriosis.
 Those seeking care at our Center should get started here with our Frequently Asked Questions.

-Endometriosis is a troubling disease affecting an estimated 176 million women and girls globally (WERF).
-The disease is responsible for causing pain ranging from mild to crippling; loss of countless missed work and school hours; infertility/pregnancy loss; bowel and/or bladder pain and dysfunction; dyspareunia; and many other physical, emotional, financial and intangible consequences.
+Endometriosis is a troubling, debilitating illness affecting an estimated 176 million women and girls (and even some men!) globally (WERF).
+The disease is responsible for causing pain ranging from mild to crippling; loss of countless missed work and school hours; infertility/pregnancy loss; bowel and/or bladder pain; sexual pain/dysfunction and various other physical, emotional, financial and intangible consequences.
 Visit our comprehensive fact sheet on endometriosis here to learn more.

 Historically, excision has always been the gold standard of surgical treatment for this disease, but unfortunately is only practiced by a small number of global surgeons who have dedicated their life’s work to successful and advanced treatment of the disease.
 Surgical excision is the cornerstone of effective therapy for endometriosis; through quality surgery, disease truly can be removed and debulked – allowing the patient’s own lifestyle interventions (e.g. physical therapy, diet/nutrition, exercise, acupuncture, etc.) to be most effective and ensure maximum outcome.

 Our COEMIG-designated Center of Excellence has been successfully helping thousands of patients of all ages, from every corner of the world, to regain their quality of life for nearly two and a half decades.
-Here at the Center, we completely and meticulously remove all disease from all areas.
-We believe in removing endometriosis – not organs – as our preferred approach, and have successfully treated more than 4,500 women and girls from 43 countries to date, through more than 8,000 total procedures across all stages of disease ranging from mild to the most severe, complex and advanced forms of endometriosis.
-Our recurrence rates are less than 10%, with many patients more than 20 years out from their surgery.
+Among the first in the country to offer women and girls access to a dedicated excision center for the surgical treatment of endometriosis, the CEC believes in completely and meticulously removing all disease, from all areas.
+We believe in treating endometriosis – not removing organs – as our preferred approach, and have successfully helped more than 4,500 women and girls from 43 countries to date through more than 8,000 total procedures.
+Patients come to us from all walks of life and present with all stages of disease, ranging from mild to the most severe, complex and advanced forms of endometriosis.
+Our overall recurrence rates following excision in our patient follow-up are less than 10%, with many patients more than 20 years out from their surgery.